kubermatic/kubermatic/docs/proposals/offline-mode.md

 * Ubuntu: Download url for Kubernetes binaries must be configurable
 * Container Linux: Download url for `hyperkube` image must be configurable
-* CentOS/RHEL: Repo url must be configurable
+* RHEL: Repo url must be configurable
 * All: An optional config option for `--pod-infra-container` must be exposed

 Kubermatic: